-Figure 6-8 Lake Curalo Southern Tributaries (with 1% AEP flooding)
+Figure 6-13 Lake Curalo Southern Tributaries (with 1% AEP flooding)

-Peak flood levels within Lake Curalo drive the flood behaviour and extent across the foreshore areas (refer Figure 6-9).
-The PMF sees a large lateral increase in flood extent, due to a significant increase in lake levels (from 1.7mAHD in the 1% AEP to 3.8mAHD in the PMF).
+Peak flood levels within Lake Curalo drive the flood behaviour and extent across the foreshore areas (refer Figure 6-14 and Figure 6-15).

+It is noted that the PMF sees a large lateral increase in flood extent, due to a significant increase in lake levels (from 1.7mAHD in the 1% AEP to 3.8mAHD in the PMF).
 Along the northern edge, this increase does not impact development, with the land affected being bushland.